 3. Use social stories to help with the transition

 The transition from school to camp can be tough.
-Creating a social story that specifically addresses the different scenarios and challenges related to camp would help reduce anxiety and feel more prepared for what’s to come.
+Creating a social story that specifically addresses the different scenarios and challenges related to camp can help reduce a camper’s anxiety and feel better prepared for what’s to come.

 Click on this link to see a social story we’ve created for Keshet’s campers, but can be used for pretty much any day camp.
 Feel free to print this out or share with anyone that it may be useful for!

 4. Help your camper pack their backpack so they know what they have